 Then you start again.
 From that point.
 Not from the first page, but from a fresh blank page somewhere in the middle of your narrative.
 Now is never the wrong time to reread your story and decide if you want to discard any of what you have written.
 Oddly enough, any time I take the time to reflect on my story I end up cutting out parts that I find do not work for me.

-But, if I keep writing, filling blank page after blank page I often find myself somewhere I did not want to be.
+But, if I keep writing, filling blank page after blank page I often find myself somewhere that is not good for me.
 The story took on a life of its own and I was left wondering where this monster came from.
-Eliminating this monster before it started could have been accomplished by just rereading and editing my story.
+Eliminating this monster before it starts can be accomplished by just rereading and editing my story.

 Something From Nothing